Resources, Rights, and Options for Complainants

 Reporting Prohibited Conduct

-Individuals wishing to submit an anonymous report may use tellsomebody.tamu.edu, an electronic reporting option.
+Individuals wishing to submit an anonymous report may use the reporting form found on the Title IX Website.
 The University’s ability to investigate and respond to an anonymous report may be limited.

-Individuals may make inquiries or file a Title IX complaint by contacting the University’s Title IX Officer, Jennifer Smith at firstname.lastname@example.org or 979-458-8407.
+Individuals may make inquiries or file a complaint by contacting the University’s Title IX Officer, Jennifer Smith, at firstname.lastname@example.org or 979-458-8407.
 Individuals may also visit the Department for Civil Rights and Equity Investigations in the Medical Sciences Library Suite 007, 202 Olsen Boulevard, College Station, TX, 77843.

 Department of Civil Rights and Equity Investigations